-We are both fairly emotional women and so, naturally, our day was going to be a tear jerker for every single guest – and it was.
+We are both fairly emotional women, and so, naturally, our day was going to be a tear-jerker for every single guest – and it was.

-As part of the #rainbowloveau initiative; we’d put our hands up to be photographed and help spread the love on social media for those affected by the vote.
+As part of the #rainbowloveau initiative, we’d put our hands up to be photographed and help spread the love on social media for those affected by the vote.

 When we met Nic from Fox & Kin – a hetero/straight girl who was in love with our love, we felt so overwhelmingly accepted and fulfilled with support from someone out of our little bubble of life.
 We knew we had to have our wedding ASAP!
 As we have always been quite spontaneous and sure of ourselves, we decided on a much sooner date for our wedding.
 We had chosen our photographer and booked her in!

-It was truly a magical day and all of our guests are planning to go back to visit beautiful Wanaka.
+It was truly a magical day, and all of our guests are planning to go back to visit beautiful Wanaka.

-Photographer – Fox & Kin
+Photography by Fox & Kin